david-gibbs-ig/quickfixj/README.md

 Fastest: clone the repo and issue the following command.
 ```
-$ mvn clean package -Dmaven.javadoc.skip=true -DskipTests -PskipBundlePlugin,minimal-fix-latest
+$ mvn clean package -Dmaven.javadoc.skip=true -DskipTests -Pminimal-fix-latest
 ```

 Slower: if you only want to skip the acceptance test suite:
 ```
-$ mvn clean package -Dmaven.javadoc.skip=true -DskipAT=true -PskipBundlePlugin,minimal-fix-latest
+$ mvn clean package -Dmaven.javadoc.skip=true -DskipAT=true -Pminimal-fix-latest
 ```

 Slow: if you want to run all tests:
 ```
-$ mvn clean package -Dmaven.javadoc.skip=true -PskipBundlePlugin,minimal-fix-latest
+$ mvn clean package -Dmaven.javadoc.skip=true -Pminimal-fix-latest
 ```
-NB: If you want to use the resulting JARs in an OSGi environment you'll have to omit the `-PskipBundlePlugin` option.
+NB: If you want to use the quickfixj-all JAR in an OSGi environment you'll have to use the `-PbundlePlugin` option.

 ## importing the project into the IDE